knot.mcp

 Get a list of all available MCP tools, including tools from remote MCP servers if configured.

-Returns: list - List of tool objects with name, description, and parameters (JSON Schema).
+Returns: list - List of tool dicts with name, description, and parameters (JSON Schema)

 tool_search(query, max_results=10)